 - About the speed limit, it is 120 km/h, however, you’ll be in the slow lane if you want to follow it.
 On average, people drive at 140-150 km/hr.
 Don’t go over 160 unless the area is really deserted.
 And watch out for cops under camel overpasses (yes, overpasses built specifically for camel crossing, I kid you not).
 However, the cops are pretty easy-going.
 Even if you get stopped, make up a good story and more than likely they’ll let you go.
 A trick mentioned by a friend is to speak in English and pretend you don’t know a word of Arabic, which will be so frustrating that they’ll just tell you to please get lost!

-- For hotels in Mecca/Madīnah, make reservations for Mecca from your hometown.
+- For hotels in Makkah/Madinah, make reservations for Makkah from your hometown.
 Where you book depends on your budget.
-Top of line is Intercontintental (both in Mecca and Madīnah).
+Top of line is Intercontintental (both in Makkah and Madinah).
 Hilton is good too.
-Zamzam in Mecca has a great location, but our stay there wasn't the most memorable.
-Madīnah hotels are usually much easier to get in.
-We stayed in “Royal Andalus,” an average suites-only building right on the rear of the masjid Nabwi.
+Zamzam in Makkah has a great location, but our stay there wasn’t the most memorable.
+Madinah hotels are usually much easier to get in.
+We stayed in “Royal Andalus,” an average suites-only building right on the rear of the Masjid Nabwi.
 It was clean and good enough.

 - If you have more questions concerning a potential road-trip for yourself, feel free to email info at muslimmatters dot org, and they’ll put you in touch with me.